lzwjava/blog-source/_posts/2025-01-02-ai-crypto-en.md

 The best way for me to use the latest AI is to learn about it, share information about it, and create more advanced AI.

-Regarding the crypto part, my best approach is to use what I earn to regularly invest in Bitcoin, as I don't have much more energy to put into the crypto world.
+Regarding the blockchain part, my best approach is to use what I earn to regularly invest in Bitcoin, as I don't have much more energy to put into the blockchain world.
 I heard about Solana recently.
 It is cool.

 I thought out a solution for what I do, but what about where I live and who I live with?
 I want to live in a top AI area; currently, it is San Francisco.
 However, the internet has no barriers—DeepSeek in China and Mistral in France are also doing a good job.
 Additionally, I am a college dropout now, getting my associate degree.
 This has caused some trouble for me in working outside of China.
 It is important to choose where to live.